CREATIVE EDUCATION OF CANADA AND GREAT PRETENDERS

 This dissatisfaction led to the creation of Pic-A-Puppet, an award-winning product that sparked the inception of Keelan’s company, Creative Education of Canada (Creative Education), in 1989.
 Realizing that the toy was extremely popular among her family and friends, Keelan decided her next task was to secure a buyer; yet this proved more difficult than originally anticipated.
 Having minimal interest from big buyers during the first year of operations was reflected in the company’s sales, which grossed roughly $40,000, with all production being run out of house.
 Today, Creative Education has long since discontinued the Pic-A-Puppet.
 Instead, it offers a wide variety of product lines, with operations run out of a manufacturing facility in Sarnia and sales in the $10–$20 million range.

 The magnitude of Creative Education’s growth since inception can be attributed primarily to Keelan’s hard work and commitment to the company’s goals of (1) providing quality toys that promote creative, interactive play for the end consumer, (2) maintaining a positive and fun company/work environment, and (3) producing profits for shareholders (a clear by-product stemming from the focus on quality merchandise and a successful work environment).

-While sales have not always seen the exponential increase experienced in the company’s infancy, Creative Education maintains healthy growth of roughly 11 per cent each year.
+While sales have not always seen the exponential increase experienced in the company’s infancy, Creative Education maintains a healthy growth of roughly 11 percent each year.